(benzhydrocodone and acetaminophen) Tablets

 APADAZ (benzhydrocodone and acetaminophen) tablets are capsule-shaped white tablets debossed with “KP201” on one side and blank on the opposite side.
 Each tablet contains 6.12 mg benzhydrocodone (equivalent to 6.67 mg benzhydrocodone hydrochloride) and 325 mg acetaminophen

 NDC 70040-0167-3: Blister Wallet Pack of 18 Tablets

-Flush expired or unused APADAZ tablets that is no longer needed down the toilet or contact the Drug Enforcement Agency (DEA) to find the location of an authorized collector (1-800-882-9539).
+Flush expired or unused APADAZ tablets that are no longer needed down the toilet or contact the Drug Enforcement Administration (DEA) to find the location of an authorized collector (1800-882-9539).

 The following serious adverse reactions are described, or described in greater detail, in other sections:

 - Addiction, Abuse, and Misuse [see WARNINGS AND PRECAUTIONS]